sefnyn/scholix/README.md

 ## Query Scholix API script: **query.py**
 The script takes one command line parameter; namely, a file containing DOIs of research papers.

 The script makes one API call for every DOI in the input file.
 If a DOI has one or more links to other research outputs then it writes the DOI to the output file.
-At this stage the type of research output a DOI links to is not checked.
+At this stage the material type of the research output a DOI links to is not checked.
 The material type could be 'literature' or 'dataset'.

 Execute script
 > python3 query.py oneDOI.txt